Golden age of American animation: Success under Columbia

-Around 1952, Eric Porter proposed two cartoons to Columbia, but these were rejected and both cartoons are currently in the public domain.
+Around 1952, Eric Porter, an Australian filmmaker and animator, proposed two cartoons to Columbia featuring his character Bimbo.
+These were rejected and both cartoons are currently in the public domain.

-Feature-length films and Decline
+Feature-length films and decline

-In 1959, UPA released 1001 Arabian Nights starring Mr Magoo, however, this was proved to be a failure, as this cost UPA their distribution deal with Columbia Pictures. they tried once more in 1962, UPA released Gay Purr-ee with the voice talents of Judy Garland, this time, with a distributor in Warner Brothers.
-In 1964, UPA decided to abandon animation and simply become a distribution company, where they would go on to distribute some of the Godzilla movies to America.
+In 1959, UPA released 1001 Arabian Nights starring Mr Magoo, however, this was a failure, as it cost UPA their distribution deal with Columbia Pictures.
+They tried once more in 1962, UPA released Gay Purr-ee with the voice talents of Judy Garland, this time, with a distributor in Warner Bros.
+While the film was well received, it too was a financial failure.
+In 1964, UPA decided to abandon animation and simply become a distribution company, where they went on to distribute some of the Godzilla movies to America.

 Hanna-Barbera

-Prior to UPA's termination, Columbia struck a 10-year distribution deal with Hanna-Barbera, which had just left the freshly shut down Metro-Goldwyn-Mayer Cartoon Studio.
-This deal would mostly be involved with Columbia's TV division, Screen Gems, which ironically borrowed the name from the animation studio.
+Prior to UPA's termination, Columbia struck a ten-year distribution deal with Hanna-Barbera, which had just left the freshly shut down Metro-Goldwyn-Mayer Cartoon Studio.
+This deal was mostly involved with Columbia's television division, Screen Gems, which ironically borrowed the name from the animation studio.
 In 1959, Hanna-Barbera produced the only theatrical series for Columbia, Loopy De Loop.
 This series was a success, and ran until 1965.
-Hanna-Barbera also produced 2 movies for Columbia, which was Hey There, It's Yogi Bear! and The Man Called Flintstone.
-Columbia's 10-year contract with Hanna-Barbera expired in 1967, and was not renewed, thus ending Columbia's association with Hanna-Barbera in every way.
+Hanna-Barbera also produced two movies for Columbia, Hey There, It's Yogi Bear! and The Man Called Flintstone.
+Columbia's ten-year contract with Hanna-Barbera expired in 1967, and was not renewed, thus ending Columbia's association with Hanna-Barbera.

 Universal Pictures/Walter Lantz Productions

-Beginnings
+Early Developments

 In 1928, Walter Lantz replaced Charles Mintz as producer of Universal Studios cartoons.
 Walter Lantz's main character at this time was Oswald the Lucky Rabbit, whose earlier cartoons had been produced by both Walt Disney and Charles Mintz.
 Lantz also started to experiment with color cartoons, and the first one, called Jolly Little Elves, was released in 1934.
 In 1935, Walter Lantz made his studio independent from Universal Studios, and the studio was now only the distributors of his cartoons, instead of the direct owners.

-After seeing Disney's success of their first film Snow White and the Seven Dwarfs, Lantz planned to produce a full-length animation film based on the story Aladdin, and should’ve starred the famous comedy duo Abbot and Costello.
-However, due to the financial bomb of Mr. Bug Goes to Town, Lantz pulled the idea and the film was never produced.
+After seeing Disney's success with their first film Snow White and the Seven Dwarfs, Lantz planned to produce a full-length animated film based on the Aladdin story, starring Abbott and Costello.
+However, the project was not developed after Mr. Bug Goes to Town failed at the box office.